Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks

 \phead{Benchmark.} We conduct our evaluation on SWE-bench Verified~\cite{swebench_verified}, a curated benchmark of 500 real-world software issues collected from widely used open-source Python repositories.
 We select this benchmark for two reasons.
 First, its evaluation relies entirely on the provided regression tests $T$.
 The strength of $T$ directly determines whether benchmark results faithfully reflect patch correctness, making test adequacy a first-class concern.
 Second, its official evaluation harness executes tests in isolated Docker environments, enabling reproducible experimentation at scale.

-\phead{Implementation.} All LLM-based components (variant generation and test synthesis) use GPT-5-mini (\texttt{gpt-5-mini-2025-08-07}, reasoning level: medium), chosen for its balance of code reasoning ability and cost at scale.
+\phead{Implementation.} In \tool, the LLM is used only to propose candidate variants and tests, while post-processing and execution-based validation determine which artifacts are retained.
+This separation decouples \tool from any specific LLM: any code-capable LLM that can follow the prompt-based input-output format can instantiate the candidate-generation component.
+Model choice may affect the diversity and quality of generated candidates, but the subsequent filtering, test execution, and robustness validation are independent of the underlying model.
+In our evaluation, we use GPT-5-mini (\texttt{gpt-5-mini-2025-08-07}, reasoning level: medium) through the OpenAI API because it provides a practical balance between code reasoning ability and cost at the scale of SWE-bench Verified.
 For operator-based mutation, all 32 operators are applied to compatible sites within the patch region, with each operator executed for 10~attempts using randomly sampled transformation sites.
 For LLM-based mutation, 10 independent variants are generated per instance; duplicate responses are discarded and re-queried.